 ADA Access: Three campsites are ADA compliant, and feature accessible picnic tables, leveled sites, and leveled pathways to accessible restrooms and payphone.
+One coin-operated shower is also ADA accessible.
 Routes to the amphitheater are not wheelchair accessible.

 There is no WiFi/internet service at Jenny Lake Campground.
 The closest public wireless internet access is at the Craig Thomas Discovery & Visitor Center in Moose.
-Cellular coverage varies, and may be available depending location within the campground and service provider.
+Cellular coverage varies, and may be available depending on location within the campground and service provider.
 There is a campground host on-site, and a house phone located at the kiosk.
 Firewood, ice, and supplies can be purchased at the nearby Jenny Lake Store and not in the campground.
-Please note that some facilities and services—including restaurants, activities, and retail operations—may have modifications or limitations.
-Learn More.

 The Jenny Lake area is home to black and grizzly bears, moose, deer, and other large animals.
 Bears are often seen on trails and in the developed areas.
 Being prepared for an animal encounter can help ensure the safety of you and the wildlife.

 contact_infoThis location has limited staffing.
 Please call (877) 444-6777 for general information.